VacantCrypt/Timers/README.md

 I Have not tested on Mac / Lynix

-``If there is enough demand for whatever reason, I could make it an exe file.
-But I perfer it just be a py file so everyone can read what it is doing. ``
+<strike>If there is enough demand for whatever reason, I could make it an exe file.
+But I perfer it just be a py file so everyone can read what it is doing.</strike>

 Anything that doesn't make sence feel free to reach out in game to TheVacantCrypt Gengod or Fira en Gravonere